Souljaboytellem.com: Background

+Music and lyrics

+Souljaboytellem.com is a snap album.
+Its songs were described for being "laced with simplicity", relying on a repetitive formula.
+The album's lyrical content is mostly made of the song titles being repeated multiple times, and focuses primarily on dancing and clothes.
+The choruses on Souljaboytellem.com are generally constituted of a single spoken phrase repeated roughly 50 times within the span of a three-minute song.
+The instrumentals are based on minimal mixtures of FL Studio keyboard loops.
+Exclaim! described the album as a teen version of crunk music.

 Singles

 The album's lead single, called "Crank That (Soulja Boy)" was released on May 2, 2007.
 The song topped the US Billboard Hot 100 and then stayed for over 7 weeks; and topped the US Hot Rap Songs, staying there for over five weeks.
 The song also reached on the top five in Australia, Canada, Ireland, New Zealand and the United Kingdom.

 The album's second single, called "Soulja Girl" featuring i15, was released on October 1, 2007.
 The song peaked at numbers 32, 13 and 6 on the US Billboard Hot 100, Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, respectively.
 It was able to peak at number 10 in New Zealand.

 The album's third single, "Yahhh!" featuring Arab, was released on December 31, 2007.
 The song peaked at numbers 48, 34 and 14 on the US Billboard Hot 100, Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, respectively.
 It also reached the top 40 in Australia, Ireland and New Zealand.

 The album's fourth and final single, "Donk" was released on May 4, 2008.
 The single was fared less successful by peaking at numbers 37 and 22 on the Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, respectively.